Recombinant antibodies

 Recombinant antibodies are antibody fragments produced by using recombinant antibody coding genes.
 They mostly consist of a heavy and light chain of the variable region of immunoglobulin.
 Recombinant antibodies have many advantages in both medical and research applications, which make them a popular subject of exploration and new production against specific targets.
 The most commonly used form is the single chain variable fragment (scFv), which has shown the most promising traits exploitable in human medicine and research.
-In contrast to monoclonal antibodies produced by hybridoma technology, which may lose the capacity to produce the desired antibody over time or the antibody may undergo unwanted changes, which affect its functionality, recombinant antibodies produced in phage display maintain high standard of specificity and low immunogenicity.
+In contrast to monoclonal antibodies produced by hybridoma technology, which may lose the capacity to produce the desired antibody over time, or the antibody may undergo unwanted changes that affect its functionality, recombinant antibodies produced in phage display maintain a high standard of specificity and low immunogenicity.

 Structure and characterization

 Formats

 There are several known formats of recombinant antibodies which are commonly produced.
 These are the Fab recombinant antibodies, scFv and diabodies.
 Each of the formats has a slightly different potential in applications and may be used in various fields of research as well as human and animal medicine.
 Another researched possibility is the development of anti-idiotypic antibodies.
 Anti-idiotypic antibodies bind to a paratope of another specific antibody.
 Therefore, it can be used for measuring presence of antibodies and drug loads in patients' sera.
 Based on their binding specificity 3 types of anti-idiotypic antibodies can be distinguished, which partially overlap with the previously mentioned formats: the classical ones, a group including Fab fragment antibodies, antibodies binding to idiotope outside of the drug binding site and antibodies, which only bind to the already assembled complex of drug bound to the target.
 The most commonly used are the scFv, Fab fragments and bispecific antibodies.